-Introduced by Senator Bernie Sanders, S. 1804 Bernie’s would create a federally administered single-payer health care program that will cover the entire continuum of health care, from inpatient to outpatient care; preventive to emergency care; primary care to specialty care; vision, hearing and oral health care; mental health and substance abuse services; as well as prescription medications, medical equipment, supplies, diagnostics and treatments.
+The Senate Medicare for All Act has not yet been filed for the 2019-20 Congressional session.
+For the previous 2017-18 Congressional Session: S. 1804, introduced by Senator Bernie Sanders, would create a federally administered single-payer health care program that will cover the entire continuum of health care, from inpatient to outpatient care; preventive to emergency care; primary care to specialty care; vision, hearing and oral health care; mental health and substance abuse services; as well as prescription medications, medical equipment, supplies, diagnostics and treatments.

 State-level single-payer legislation has been introduced in 26 states at one time or another, and many state campaigns are currently very active, such as in New York, Massachusetts, Pennsylvania, California, Minnesota, Oregon and elsewhere.
 Contact Healthcare-NOW if you would like to be put in touch with state single-payer efforts in your area.